10 Best Campgrounds at Yosemite National Park

 Today, this campground is still closely associated with the climbing culture.
 Set in the heart of the Yosemite Valley, near Yosemite Falls, this campground has its own unique vibe, and it's not for everyone.

 Set among huge pine trees, the 35 tent sites are all walk-in only from the adjacent parking lot, and shared, with six people assigned per campsite.

-From mid-May to mid-September, campsites are assigned via a lottery system one day in advance of your desired night.
+From mid-May to mid-September, campsites are assigned via an online lottery system one day in advance of your desired night.
 You will need to pay a $10 fee and register on a per-person basis and camp with whoever is assigned to the six-person campsite with you.